strimzi/proposals/016-kafka-connect-build.md

 We just use the container.

 OpenShift Builds are part of the OKD / OpenShift Kubernetes platform and also do not require any special privileges.
-So it should work for most users across wide variate of environments.
+So it should work for most users across wide variety of environments.

 ## Affected/not affected projects